Outline

 It’s easy to turn an activity into dynamic content to deliver hyper-personalized messages, Ortto.
 Add dynamic content to emails and SMS from attributes in your activities.
 Show recommendations, related products, trip information and order summaries.

-Those who are hunting for their perfect product want a specific problem solved, or may be looking for a certain outcome to make their life easier.
+The concept of “one size fits all” doesn’t work for every SaaS company.
 As users have become more in tune with exactly what they need, customizable SaaS products have become more popular.

 Incentivizing a referral program - Your happy customers now have another reason to share their excellent experiences with your product.